How to protect yourself and others from infection as COVID-19 cases increase

 WHAT SHOULD I DO IF I THINK I HAVE SYMPTOMS?

-If you have COVID-19 symptoms, even if they're mild, stay at home and follow local health authorities' instructions to self-isolate, Canada's top doctor says.
+If you have COVID-19 symptoms, even if they're mild, stay at home and follow local health authorities' instructions to self-isolate.

 If you feel sick and must visit a health-care professional, Health Canada says you should call ahead or tell them when you arrive that you have a respiratory illness.
 You may be asked to wear a mask while waiting for or receiving treatment to prevent the spread of the illness.